Kathleen McFadden Huffman - Mississippi's Best Community Newspaper

 May 10, 1947 – Oct.
 5, 2022

-MEADVILLE — Funeral services for Kathleen McFadden Huffman, 75, of Meadville, MS, who died October 5, 2022, at Franklin Memorial Hospital in Meadville, MS will be held Thursday, October 13, 2022, at 2 p.m. at Siloam Baptist Church, Meadville MS, with Bro.
-Leon officiating, and burial will take place immediately following at the church cemetery under the direction of Marshall Funeral Home.
+MEADVILLE – Funeral services for Kathleen McFadden Huffman, 75, of Meadville, MS, who died Oct.
+5, 2022, at Franklin Memorial Hospital in Meadville, MS were held Thursday, Oct.
+13, 2022, at 2 p.m. at Siloam Baptist Church, Meadville MS, with Bro.
+Leon officiating, and burial immediately followed at the church cemetery under the direction of Marshall Funeral Home.

-A Wake Service will be held on Wednesday, October 12, 2022, at Siloam Baptist Church Meadville from 6 P.M. to 8 P.M. and on Thursday, October 13, 2022, a visitation at the church from 1:00 p.m. until service time.
+A Wake Service was held on Wednesday, Oct.
+12, 2022, at Siloam Baptist Church Meadville from 6 until 8 p.m. and on Thursday, Oct.
+13, 2022, visitation at the church from 1 p.m. until service time.

 Email newsletter signup